GurusaiBiradar/Multimodal-Content-Adaptation/README.md

 Tech: HTML, CSS, ReactJs, NodeJs.

 Introduction:
-1. There are three formats of same content for the user to choose from, which they can using a dropdown menu.
+1. There are three formats of same content for the user to choose from, which they can choose using a dropdown menu.
 2. When playing the audio format, the video content should not interfere and vice-versa.
 3. The audio file is downloaded audio file of embedded YouTube video.
 4. The application is simple, functional and easy to use.